rbeyer/lpsc_template/README.md

+# LPSC LaTeX Abstract Template

 This is a LaTeX 2e version of the of a LaTeX template for LPSC and other LPI meetings.
-This directory contains example files and some of the original files distributed by the LPI.
+This directory contains example files.
 The template file uses several pacakages, but most LaTeX distributions should have these packages already.